-- complete, date and sign the Proxy and return it to Computershare by mail or hand delivery to Computershare Investor Services Inc., 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1. - using the telephone, call 1-866-732-VOTE (8683) toll free and follow the prompts.
-You will need your 15 digit control number found at the bottom of the first page of the Proxy to vote by telephone. - log on to Computershare's website at www.investorvote.com and following the instructions given on the website.
-You will need to insert your 15 digit control number found at the bottom of the first page of the Proxy to vote by the Internet.
+- complete, date and sign the Proxy and return it to Odyssey by mail or hand delivery to Odyssey Trust Company, United Kingdom Building, #350 409 Granville Street, Vancouver, B.C.
+V6C 1T2. - log on to Odyssey's website at https://login.odysseytrust.com/pxlogin, click on "VOTE" and follow the instructions given on the website.
+You will need to insert your Control Number found printed with your address at the bottom right hand side of page 2 of your Proxy to vote by the Internet.